Stremio/stremio-addon-sdk/docs/deploying/beamup.md

 ## Usage

-- go to your project directory that you want to deploy
+- go to the project directory that you want to deploy
 - use the `beamup` command

 ## One Time Setup